 And so on. . .
 You get the picture.
 Are these wants or needs?
-Can some be eliminate or curtail?
+Can some be eliminated or curtail?
 Are there other things that can be done in their place to better satisfy your needs?
 Those are just a few that plague me.
-What are those that plague you.
+What are those that plague you?
 Please tell me about them in the comments below.

 Satisfy your needs, Not Your Wants

-With that said most of the things we consider necessities are just conveniences and wants we pay a premium for in more ways than one.
+With that said most of the things we consider necessities are just conveniences and want we pay a premium for in more ways than one.

 Life is more pleasant the more simple it is.
 Give it a try.
 Spend some time living to just satisfy your needs.
 When you shop for things try shopping for the most simple.

 Create simple meal plans.
-Essentially eat the same meals everyday and the stress of figuring out what to eat everyday in eliminated.
+Essentially eat the same meals every day and the stress of figuring out what to eat every day is eliminated.